-4.3 Qualifications frameworks at national level
+4.3.
+Qualifications frameworks at national level

-During the 2005 Ministerial Conference, the education ministers of the Bologna countries not only adopted the QF-EHEA adopted, but also made a commitment to develop a national qualifications framework (NQF) for their own country.
+During the 2005 Ministerial Conference, the education ministers of the Bologna countries not only adopted the QF-EHEA, but also made a commitment to develop a national qualifications framework (NQF) for their own country.

 The NQFs show the educational qualifications that exist in a certain country.
 To facilitate international comparison, the qualifications in an NQF are compared with the EQF.
-The individual countries are free to determine at which level the national education organisation is classified, provided that a translation to the 8 EQF levels is shown.
+The individual countries are free to determine how many levels they use to describe their national education system, provided that a translation to the 8 EQF levels is demonstrated.